Amodio/cemantbot/README.md

 ## Installation
 * Install the [Tampermonkey browser extension](https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
 * Add this [userscript](https://raw.githubusercontent.com/Amodio/cemantbot/refs/heads/main/cemantbot_tampermonkey.js).
-If TamperMonkey does not let you install the script by clicking on the previous link, copy/paste it in a new script on the TamperMonkey extension menu.
+If TamperMonkey does not let you install the script by clicking on the previous link, in the TamperMonkey extension menu go to the Dashboard > Utilities > Import from an URL and paste the previous URL.

 ## Usage
 * Go to https://cemantix.certitudes.org or https://cemantle.certitudes.org